 In 2016 VICE made a short documentary about Kron Gracie(left), the son of Rickson Gracie.
 Kron is, like his father, a BJJ and a MMA fighter.
 In the documentary we see him using the same breathing technique as his father used.
 Kron mentions the same mental benefits the technique has.

 Focusing on the breath is indeed the most practiced form of meditation.
-The idea is that you keep your full attention on the in and out breath.
+The idea is that you keep your full attention on the in-and out-breath.
 Every time your attention drifts away, you bring it back to your breath.
 It is this repetition of bringing your attention back that builds focus.
 It also builds the capacity to see things objectively and not to get swept away by them.
 However, in the most known meditative practice, mindfulness, you don’t control your breath, but you rather let it flow naturally.
-That being said, the keys aspect about the meditation practice is the focus on the breath and not on whether you control it or not.
+That being said, the keys aspect of the meditation practice is the focus on the breath and not on whether you control it or not.

 The cultivation of this focus and attention helps a fighter to stay balanced in a fight, also when the situation is unfavorable.
-This prevents a fighter from making stupid mistake or to gas early as a result from excess cortisol.
-Research has shown that regular meditation lowers the cortisol levels drastically.
+This prevents a fighter from making stupid mistakes or to gas early as a result of excess cortisol.
+Research has shown that regular meditation lowers cortisol levels drastically.

 Furthermore, it’s not only the meditative part of the practice that calms a person.
 If you apply the technique outside the practice, in daily life, the way of breathing will calm the body and the mind, Rickson explained during a seminar in Japan.
 Here he states that breathing with the chest gives a claustrophobic feeling and makes people panicking.
 Breathing with the diaphragm calms people.
 During a fight or any stressful situation, people start breathing heavily with their chest.
 Next to the meditative purposes of the exercises, the exercises also have the goal to change a person’s breathing outside of the practice.
 The breathing technique he applies during his exercises, he applies during his fights as well.

 Diaphragmatic breathing has indeed been used for quite some time as an effective method to counter hyperventilation and anxiety disorders.
-It is a method which has been well supported by science.
+It is a method that has been well supported by science.

 The main physical benefit is an increase in endurance and cardio.
 Partly this increase is intertwined with the mental benefits.
 The breathing technique makes it easier for a fighter to keep his/her calm and not to panic.
 Since panicking makes a fighter gas out faster, the breathing techniques help with cardio enhancement.